rmarsh1ua/grad_migration/README.md

 5. The AZ migration module assumes that content is being migrated from a D7 QS1 website and accordingly assumes that certain modules are installed which assumes additional database schema in the OLD database that may not strictly be present.
 Because our sites are not based on QS1, there may be some tables/modules missing that will cause errors to appear while checking migration status.
 The easiest way to fix this is to simply fill stub schema into the database dump.
 For most GRAD Drupal sites, there's an example of all the necessary SQL to bridge the database in the `non-qs-schema-fix.sql` file in this repo.
 This may vary from site to site.

 6. In order to enable the media migration to work correctly, an additional change needs to manually made to the old database instance.
 Note that the string length and site name need to be configured before being run.
+This step can be skipped if the source site's URL has its own subdomain, and isn't managed using sub-folders, e.g. grad.arizona.edu/some_sub_site.

 ```
 UPDATE variable